RLAlab/rlalab.github.io/content/authors/Will Newell/_index.md

   #- Researchers
 ---

 I'm Will, visiting the lab for a while and hoping to stay for longer!
-I'm working on implementing novel forms of carbon assimilation in Yarrowia to drive down costs and increase the sustainability of the bioindustry.
+I'm working on implementing novel forms of carbon assimilation in _Yarrowia lipolytica_ to drive down costs and increase the sustainability of the bioindustry.
 I'm interested in all things sustainability and I'm an ardent believer in the revolutionary, liberatory potential of biotechnology.
 I enjoy cooking, the outdoors (if anyone wants to go on a fishing trip and talk about climate change hit me up) and in happier times I enjoyed going to the gym.